rdpatil4/ESClient/README.md

 ###Deleting documents:

-- Single click on the row(s) you want to delete and hit delete button and confirm your selection to delete rows.
+- Single click on the row(s) you want to delete and hit delete button.
+You would be asked to confirm your selection to delete rows.
 ![alt tag] (https://raw.githubusercontent.com/rdpatil4/Elastic-Search-Client/master/media/delete.png)

 ###Delete by Query:

 You can delete multiple rows by query using the "Delete By Query" button.
 The query entered in the search box would be used for deleting the rows.
+You would be asked to confirm your selection before deleting the rows.

 ###Editing documents: